Leo Kiacheli

-Leo Kiacheli (ლეო ქიაჩელი) (born Leon Mikhailovich Shengelaia; 19 February 1884, Obudzhi village (now Tsalenjikha Municipality) – 19 December 1963, Tbilisi) was a Soviet and Georgian writer.
+Leo Kiacheli (ლეო ქიაჩელი) (born Leon Mikhailovich Shengelaia; 19 February 1884, Obudzhi village (now Tsalenjikha Municipality) – 25 December 1963, Tbilisi) (Note: Great Soviet Encyclopedia and Georgian Soviet Encyclopedia say that he died on 19 December 1963; however, his obituaries, published on 27 December 1963, say that he died on 25 December 1963.) was a Soviet and Georgian writer.
 He has been published since 1909, noted for the novels Gvadi Bigva, Tavadis Kali Maya (Princess Maya), Almasgir Kibulan, and Haki Adzba.

 Leo was born into a noble family.
 In 1904-1905 he studied at the Kharkov University.
 He participated in the Revolution of 1905-1907.
 In 1912 he left for Switzerland and returned to Georgia after the February Revolution of 1917.